statecharts/statecharts.github.io/_glossary/transition.md

 ![A transition from _somestate_ to _otherstate_ given the _my_event_ event](event.svg)

-A transition that goes from and to the same state i

 ## xstate

 In xstate, a transition is defined using the `on` property of a state.
 The key is the event in question, and